Get your pole dance freebies here! Who doesn't like free??? I know I do.

 Click on the image or here to get your freebie dictionary!

-I also have another free eBook for you, "Cross Training for Pole Dancers" that includes a lot of good information as well as ideas on how to round out your training to become a better pole dancer.
+I also have a free eBook for you, "Cross Training for Pole Dancers" that includes a lot of good information as well as ideas on how to round out your training to become a better pole dancer.

 If you have been bored, frustrated or burned out or suffered injuries from poling, check this book out as it goes over what sports are best for different areas of your body as well as injury prevention planning.